elysemontano/elyse-lecture-notes/react/react-state.md

 And what is happening here?
 - We have an import that gives us the good stuff from mother React
-- We have a class that is inheriting from React Component
-- We have a render, which is a method that is specific to React class components
+- We have a function called App
-- We have a return from that render method, just like any other method in JavaScript, we want to return something
+- We have a return (because every function needs a return)
 - But in React what we return is exactly one item of JSX
 - And it is a great practice to have that one thing that gets returned be a React Fragment which are noted by empty opening and closing tags
 - Nested between the empty tags we can add as many additional tags as we want
-- Then we have an export that makes this class findable to the rest of the project
+- Then we have an export that makes this function findable to the rest of the project

 #### Running App Example
-For this example, I am making a very simple app that is going to log of the number of miles I run per month.
+For this example, I am making a very simple app that is going to keep a log of the number of miles I run per month.
 I want to be able to see the current number of miles and add miles to the current number.

 #### Starting with Markup
 Let's start by adding some basic static data.
 See a header, the current number of miles, and a button that can increase the miles by one.
+Whenever we are using a button, we need to be thinking about some kind of logic, because the button will always be performing some type of action.
 ```javascript
 const App = () =>  {
     return(